mitchivin/ipod/README.md

 # iPod Classic

-A fully interactive iPod Classic 5th Generation built for the web.
-Scroll the click wheel, browse your music library, and play tracks — all rendered in the browser with zero dependencies.
+Interactive iPod Classic 5th Generation for the web.
+Use the click wheel to browse your library and play tracks with zero dependencies.

 **[▶ Try it live](https://mitchivin.github.io/ipod/)**

-## How It Works
+## Overview

-The iPod shell — the aluminium body, click wheel, screen bezel, and button icons — was designed in **[DoodleDev](https://doodledev.app)**, a visual compiler that turns vector designs into production-ready HTML/CSS.
-This project is available as **Preset 2** inside DoodleDev if you want to explore or remix the shell yourself.
+The iPod shell (aluminium body, click wheel, screen bezel, and button icons) was designed in **[DoodleDev](https://doodledev.app)**, a visual compiler that turns vector designs into production-ready HTML/CSS.
+You can find this design as **Preset 2** inside DoodleDev.

-### Design to Logic
+### Design and Logic
-DoodleDev bridges the gap between high-fidelity design and production engineering.
-Instead of using AI to guess at a layout or fighting with "vibecoded" slop, developers start with a pixel-perfect, zero-dependency foundation that is clean enough to be adjusted manually or extended with complex logic.
+DoodleDev provides a clean visual foundation for production engineering.
+Instead of using AI to guess at a layout, this project starts with a pixel-perfect, zero-dependency export that is easy to adjust manually.

-In this repository, the menu system, audio playback, and click wheel interaction were built directly onto the DoodleDev export.
-The resulting codebase is a precision instrument where visual intent and modular logic are perfectly aligned.
+The menu system, audio playback, and click wheel interactions were built directly onto the DoodleDev export across four JavaScript modules:

 | Module | Responsibility |
 |---|---|